brimdata/zed/docs/lake/design.md

-decomposed into two steps under the covers: an `add` step stores one or more new immutable data objects in the lake and a `commit` operation materialize the objects into a branch with an ACID transaction.
+decomposed into two steps under the covers: an `add` step stores one or more new immutable data objects in the lake and a `commit` operation materializes the objects into a branch with an ACID transaction.
 This updates the branch pointer to point at a new commit object referencing the data objects where the new commit object's parent points at the branch's previous commit object, thus forming a path